Census Data for Dover-Foxcroft ...

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Dover-Foxcroft and you need to be careful when comparing numbers between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Dover-Foxcroft and you need to be careful when comparing numbers between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Piscataquis County ...

 Dover-Foxcroft is located in Piscataquis County and is the County Seat for Piscataquis County.

 The county had a population of 17,535 people at the 2010 Census.
 With it's population of 4,213 people, Dover-Foxcroft represented 24.03% of the county's total.

 In addition, where the community of Dover-Foxcroft has a population density of 59.2 people per square mile [22.85 people/km²], Piscataquis County averages 4.43 people per square mile [1.71 people/km²].

 For more information, please visit our Census Page for Piscataquis County.